weegrom/polaris-icons/README.md

 The sketch file can be found in Abstract [here](https://share.abstractapp.com/f348c474-832c-4032-8867-4c84286d8666).

-_In the vast majority of cases, icons have been designed for a specific use.
-When using icons, please be sympathetic toward our goal of cohesion and don’t use an icon for a purpose it was not intended for.
-If you need an icon, please see section 3 below._
+_When using icons, please be sympathetic toward our goal of cohesion and don’t use an icon for a purpose it was not intended for.
+If you need an icon, please see *Section 3* below._

-## 2. Major and Minor icons?
+## 2. Major and Minor icons

 Within the system there are 2 distinct icon variants, namely `major` and `minor` icons.
 While they are part of the same larger system, they differ in design and usage.